Calanthe/Calanthe.github.io/_drafts/sliding-puzzle-game-phaser.markdown

 {% endhighlight %}

-The `group` in `Phaser` is a container for displaying objects like sprites, which easily allows to apply transforms to all of the children.
+The `group` in `Phaser` is a container for displaying objects like sprites, which easily allows you to apply transforms to all of the children.
-After creating an empty group, we need to add each of the piece to the group.
-Remember, that the piece here is just a fragment of declared earlier `background` sprite.
+After creating an empty `group`, we need to add each of the pieces to the `group`.
+Remember, that the piece here is just a fragment which we declared earlier `background` sprite.

-If the shuffled index is different than 0, we just create an element, by using the `piecesGroup.create()` method with a proper dimensions, sprite name, and shuffled index.
+If the shuffled index is not 0, we just create an element, by using the `piecesGroup.create()` method with the appropriate dimensions, sprite name, and shuffled index.
-If the shuffled index equals to 0, we can treat is as our black piece, so while creating an element, there is no need of specifying the background sprite, because we want it to be black.
+If the shuffled index equals 0, we can treat is as our black piece, so while creating an element, there is no need to specify the background sprite, because we want it to be black.

-Every piece has its unique name, index indicating current position, index indicating destinated position and current coordinates on the board.
+Every piece has a unique name, an index indicating current position, an index indicating end position and current coordinates on the board.
-There is also an input enabled for every piece and a callback method called `selectPiece` when is fired when the used click on a piece.
+There is also an input enabled for every piece and a callback method called `selectPiece` when is fired when the user clicks on a piece.

 {% highlight js %}